cppshu/cppshu.github.io/content/zh/home/posts.md

 +++
 # A Recent and Upcoming Salons section created with the Pages widget.
-# This section displays recent salons from `content/salon/`.
+# This section displays recent cs from `content/c/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.